projectceladon/celadon-documentation/source/getting_started/on-vm.rst

 Build CaaS Image
 ----------------

 Reference the :ref:`build-os-image` section in the Getting Started Guide, and specify **caas** as the lunch target to build the CaaS images.
-The following CaaS image types are generated at the end of the build:
+The following CaaS image types generate at the end of the build:

 * caas.img
     The GPT disk image for direct booting.
 Skip the following section to boot the CaaS image with QEMU.